alimajidi62/Automate_Backup_File/README.md

 - Qt 6.9.1 or higher
 - CMake 3.16 or higher
 - C++17 compatible compiler
-- Windows: Visual Studio 2022 or higher
+- Windows: Visual Studio 2022 or higher with MSVC compiler
 - Linux: GCC 9+ or Clang 10+
 - macOS: Xcode 12+

-#### For WPF Version:
-- Windows 10/11
-- .NET Framework 4.7.2+ or .NET 6+
-- Visual Studio 2019 or higher (recommended)

 ### Building from Source